50

 Motivation

-When you provide a synchronous service via HTTP that requires the availability of other downstream third-party services, you absolutely should check how your service behaves in case the third-party service is unavailable.
+When you provide a synchronous service via HTTP that requires the availability of other upstream third-party services, you absolutely should check how your service behaves in case the third-party service is unavailable.
 Also, you want to validate whether your service is working again as soon as the third-party service is working again.

 Structure